 Why Too Much Kale Is Not Healthy: Allergies

-The second reason that eating too much kale isn’t good for you is because you could develop an allergy to it.
+The second reason that eating too much kale isn’t good for you is that you could develop an allergy to it.
 This could also cause you to develop an allergy to other cruciferous vegetables.
 Beyond just cruciferous vegetables, this can happen with nearly any food if you eat it too much.
 (3)

 In recent years, there has been a large rise in allergies reported in industrialized countries.
 Why?
 It is believed that the increase in allergies is due to changes in our environment and immune system development.
 The rise in allergies has been linked to improvements in hygiene, sanitation, and nutrition over the past century.
-These changes have reduced our exposure to certain germs that used to help build up our immune systems in early childhood.
+These changes have reduced our exposure to certain germs that are used to help build up our immune systems in early childhood.

-The symptoms of a kale/cruciferous vegetable allergy include: itchy skin, hives, mild swelling of the lips, tongue and throat, and sneezing.
+The symptoms of a kale/cruciferous vegetable allergy include itchy skin, hives, mild swelling of the lips, tongue, and throat, and sneezing.
 The symptoms of a kale/cruciferous vegetable allergy can range from mild to severe.
-Severe reactions may include swelling of the lips or tongue, difficulty breathing, lightheadedness or fainting.
+Severe reactions may include swelling of the lips or tongue, difficulty breathing, lightheadedness, or fainting.
 If you have any of these symptoms after eating kale or other cruciferous vegetables, please seek medical attention immediately.

 Digestive Problems